< Go to Stroller and Car Seat Combos

 Bottom line: Sort of universal, but the strap attachment is one we don't like

-The Baby Trend stroller disappointed us with a strap installation system that we worry will go undone leaving baby in a potentially dangerous situation.
-The Baby Trend is a dedicated frame stroller that is designed as a universal option for almost any infant car seat brand.
-It is fairly easy to use and attach car seats, but features like dual action brakes, limited storage bin weight capacity, and dual plastic front wheels make it a stroller we aren't crazy about. we understand that the price is appealing, but the features and performance simply aren't.
+The Baby Trend stroller disappointed us with a strap installation system that we worry will go undone leaving the baby in a potentially dangerous situation.
+The Baby Trend is a dedicated frame stroller designed as a universal option for almost any infant car seat brand.
+It is relatively easy to use and attach car seats, but features like dual action brakes, limited storage bin weight capacity and dual plastic front wheels make it a stroller we aren't crazy about.
+We understand that the price is appealing, but the features and performance simply aren't.

 Ease of Attaching Car Seat

 The Baby Trend suffered in our competition for car seat attachment because of the attachment method.
-It earned a 6 of 10 in this metric, tying with 6 other products.
-The low score for attachment in this review is the BOB Revolution Flex Combo with a score of 1, and the easiest are the Bugaboo Bee 3 Combo and Bugaboo Cameleon 3 Combo with perfect 10s and a car seat attachment loops that are so easy to use that all you need to do is lightly set the carrier in the loop and it clicks into place almost by itself.
+It earned a 6 of 10 in this metric, tying with six other products.
+The low score for attachment is the BOB Revolution Flex Combo with a score of 1, and the easiest are the Bugaboo Bee 3 Combo and Bugaboo Cameleon 3 Combo with perfect 10s.

 Chicco Keyfit 30, Peg Perego Primo Viaggio 4-35, and the UPPAbaby Mesa.